sarahmss/Get_next_line/README.md

 # get_next_line
-The second project in 42Cursus, with this function we are able to "read the text available on a file descriptor one line at a time until the EOF.
+The second project in 42Cursus, with this function we are able to read the text available on a file descriptor one line at a time until the EOF.

 Study Links
 1. everthing is a file: https://www.youtube.com/watch?v=dDwXnB6XeiA